Here are some of our favourite books. As with our seeds, we only list books that we think are really useful.

 analysis of how we've got to this state.
 It is pretty convincing that

 the problem is not that we will 'run out' of oil, but that by about

 2006 - 2010, total demand started to exceed total production.
 The

 potential consequences are immense, as some of us (who? and in which

-countries?) will have to do without our '90 servants'.
+countries?) now have to do without our '90 servants'.
 World leaders

 are no doubt aware of the problem - look at current events in Iraq,